bwolmarans/nms-udf/README.md

 There is a Coffee application which lives on the www box.

-The application FQDN is http://www.bigtechdojo.com
+The application FQDN is http://www.bigtechdojo.com (don't click on this, but if you do, I've put guardrails in place)

 Use ADM to deploy this application on the west gateway.